 the cerebral cortex and the structure and function of the larynx."

-this example to show that the key theoretical construct of "selected
+this example shows, the key theoretical construct of "selected

 for," such as selection for long necks among giraffes or for a complex

 cerebral cortex among humans, cannot deliver what it is supposed to deliver.

 It can't tell an adaptive trait from a trait that coincidentally rides

 along with an adaptive one.
 Too few genes, it turns out, are available

 for selection singly.
 Genes tend to come bundled; they are coextensive.